AmpereComputing/nginx-vod-module-container/MicroK8s/README.md

 >
 > Please make sure there is a FQDN in the YAML file for the container!

+% kubectl create ns vod-poc

-% kubectl create -f nginx-vod-app.yaml
+% kubectl create -f nginx-vod-app.yaml -n vod-poc